atkaper/devtunnel/README.md

 On our environment, we also have created an SSH server container, to start reverse SSH tunnels for a similar purpose, so that is also a solution direction you can use, as SSH also can create reverse tunnels.
 I just thought it was fun (a nice challenge) to develop a layer 7 version for this on top of a http(s) transport.
+And this one handles server port to user assignments automatically, while in the SSH server case, all users must agree on which ports to use.

 To run the server, you can either build the docker image, and start it: